Fact checking Trump: No, 'Tariff Man,' China doesn't foot the bill — Americans do

 Breaking News Emails

-President Donald Trump may call himself a "tariff man," but economists say he largely misstates how tariffs work on Tuesday.
+President Donald Trump may call himself a "tariff man," but economists say he largely misstated how tariffs work on Tuesday.

 The president fired off a series of tweets aimed at China on Tuesday, threatening more tariffs on the country if the two economic powers can't reach a "real" trade deal and seeming to double down on his belief that the foreign nation ultimately foots the bill for those fees.